Flow Rate Calculator

 When choosing the correct diameter for your piping system, remember that a larger size does increase air flow.
-However, a larger diameter will drive the cost of the system up.
+A larger diameter will actually drive the cost of the system up.
 Size your air system for the tools you will use, the compressor horsepower and the size of your building layout.

 For recommendations on system choices and building sizes, please see our CHOOSE A SYSTEM page.